How to Shop for a Car Loan

 - Build up a down payment.
 Many lenders are looking for at least at 10 percent down payment if you are buying a new car and a 20 percent down payment for a used car.
 If you can afford a larger down payment, you might qualify for a lower-interest loan and will have to pay interest on a smaller amount.
 Start building your savings several months before you plan to buy a car.

 - Calculate how much car you can afford.
-Car dealers tend to make cars look more affordable than they are by focusing primarily on the monthly payments—often spreading the loan out over five or six years.
+Car dealers tend to make cars look more affordable than they are by focusing primarily on the monthly payments—often spreading the loan out over six years or longer.
 That will cost you a lot more money in interest over time.
 Instead, calculate how much car you can afford before you go to the dealer.
 Look at the total cost over the life of the loan, the monthly payments over three or four years and other expenses such as sales taxes, registration fees and insurance.
 Decide whether you'd like to limit your search to new cars or used cars.

 - Ask your bank or credit union about their car loans.
 You might be able to get a good deal on a car loan from a financial institution where you already do business.
 Ask your bank or credit union about the rates and terms they could offer you.
 If you don't qualify for their best rates, ask what you need to do to get there.